 In a worst-case scenario, someone steals your credit card details or even worse, your full identity.
 A fraudster can use your credit card on your behalf, eat into your savings or leave you with unpaid bills for purchases you didn’t even know about.
 Accumulation of credit enquiries and unpaid bills can seriously harm your credit score.
 Luckily, Equifax and Experian both offer support and will help you resolve this issue.
 You can even ban your credit report for the time your case is being investigated to protect it from further harm.
 However, it will take some time and effort from your side.
 On a good note: your credit score should recover immediately, once the issue is resolved!

 You should check your credit report frequently for any irregular entries or any changes that you don’t recognise.
 Once spotted, you should act immediately, to start the process early.

-If you spot that there is something wrong on your credit report, you should take action.
-Mistakes on your credit report can be a major cause for a lower credit score.
+If you spot something wrong with your credit report, you should take action.
+Mistakes in your credit report can be a major cause of a lower credit score.
 Luckily, there is a solution.
 You should thoroughly scan through your credit report every so often and make sure that you recognise everything that is listed and that all information is correct.
 Even minor mistakes like a typo in your address can cause duplicated content or even a separate conflicting file.